 In the first instance, teaching staff will aim to focus on learning activities based upon the curriculum of the pupil’s own school and teaching will be personalised to the needs of the individual.
 This will be informed by curriculum information of the pupil’s home school, parents, and the child.

 Our James Brindley Academy Hospitals thematic curriculum is intended primarily for our short-term and medium-term stay pupils, although is available to all our hospital inpatient pupils.
 Our termly cross curricular themes complement key skills from the National Curriculum which pupils would be focusing on in their home schools.

 Each term, our curriculum theme changes.
-During Spring term 2022, pupils will delve into the mysteries of ‘Space’ and over Summer term 2022, they will learn about the ‘Commonwealth’ in the run up to the Commonwealth Games arriving in Birmingham!
+During Winter term 2022, pupils will learn about Extreme Worlds!
 An overview of our current Hospitals Curriculum is provided below.